Thank you for subscribing

 Pick a home and contents insurance policy

-Make sure you read the PDS for any insurance cover and compare home and contents insurance policies before deciding which policy best suits your needs.
+Make sure you read the policy documents for any insurance cover and compare home and/or contents insurance policies before deciding which policy best suits your needs.
 It’s also important to understand any natural risks your possessions may be exposed to.
-For example, if you live in a flood zone area, be sure to check your policy to see if you are covered for those events.
-This sort of information can be found with your local council.
+For example, if you live in a flood zone area, be sure to check your policy to see if that is an insured event.

 The information provided is general advice only.
 Before making any decisions please consider your own circumstances and the Product Disclosure Statement and Target Market Determinations.
 For copies, visit racv.com.au.
 As distributor, RACV Insurance Services Pty Ltd AFS Licence No. 230039 receives commission for each policy sold or renewed.
 Product(s) issued by Insurance Manufacturers of Australia Pty Ltd ABN 93 004 208 084 AFS Licence No. 227678.